nealrs/25Headlines/README.md

 Depending on what type of content you're working on, the app will set character count triggers that color code your headlines.
 Yellow means you've passed the optimal length.
 Orange means you're headline is too long.
 And red means you've reached the maximum character limit.

-Additionally, headlines are automatically title cased, while tweets and subject lines are kept in sentence case.

-Your data is autosaved using localStorage, so you don't have to worry about losing any of your great prose and you can download your headlines as a .txt file anytime.
+Your data is autosaved using localStorage, so you don't have to worry about losing any of your great prose and you can share your headlines/tweets/subject lines with a public URL.

 ## Challenges I ran into